EDUCBA

 There is some configuration property that enables better execution of indexing.

 • hive.optimize.index.filter: The default value for this property is false.
-Setting this property to TRUE will enable automatic use of indexes.
+Setting this property to TRUE will allow the automatic use of indexes.

 • hive.index.compact.query.max.entries: The default value for this property is 10000000.
-This property is used to set the maximum number of index entries that use compact indexing during query execution.
+This property sets the maximum number of index entries that use compact indexing during query execution.

 • hive.optimize.index.filter.compact.minsize: The default value for this property is 5368709120.

-This property is used to set the minimum bytes of input, on which compact indexing can be automatically triggered.
+This property sets the minimum bytes of input on which compact indexing can be automatically triggered.

 Different Operations to Perform on Hive